Assessment of Spatio-Temporal Predictors in the Presence of Missing and Heterogeneous Data: Preliminaries

 where

-Edge set $E_\spa$ collects all (spatial) edges in sets $E_t$, for all $t$, regardless of their direction, if present, while $E_\tim$ is a set of edges connecting corresponding nodes along the temporal dimension.
-Note that preserving the direction of edges in $\vg^*$ would have no effect in what follows, as we consider statistics derived from \eqref{eq:edge-sign}, which ignores directional information.
-Finally, if $\vg_t$ are undirected, the weight $w_{u_t,v_t}$ of spatial edge $\{u_t,v_t\}\in E_\spa$ is set $w_{t,\{u,v\}}$, \ie, the weight corresponding to edge $\{u,v\}\in E_t$.
-Conversely, for directed graphs $\vg_t$, $w_{u_t,v_t}$ equals $w_{t, (u,v)}$ or $w_{t, (v,u)}$, depending on which one is present in $E_t$, or $w_{\{u_t,v_t\}}=w_{t,(u,v)} + w_{t,(v,u)}$ if both $(u,v)$ and $(v,u)$ edges are present.
-The weights for the temporal edges can be defined arbitrarily or, \eg, to balance the overall impact of the spatial and temporal edges, as discussed in Section~\ref{sec:az-test}.
+$E_\spa$ collects all (spatial) edges in sets $E_t$, for all $t$, regardless of their orientation whenever it applies, while $E_\tim$ is the set of edges connecting corresponding nodes along the temporal dimension.
+Note that edge directions and self-loops are excluded in \eqref{eq:Esp-def}.
+However, this has no impact on the following analysis, as the statistics derived from equation \eqref{eq:edge-sign} disregard directional information.
+Secondly, our focus is on the correlations between different observations in both time and space.
+Finally, if $\vg_t$ is undirected, weight $w_{u_t,v_t}$ of spatial edge $\{u_t,v_t\}\in E_\spa$ in $\vg^*$ is set equal to weight $w_{t,\{u,v\}}$ of $\vg_t$, \ie, the weight corresponding to edge $\{u,v\}\in E_t$.
+Conversely, for a directed graph $\vg_t$, the weight $w_{u_t,v_t}$ equals $w_{t, (u,v)}$ or $w_{t, (v,u)}$, depending on which directional edge is in $E_t$.
+If both $(u,v)$ and $(v,u)$ are present, then $w_{u_t,v_t}=w_{t,(u,v)} + w_{t,(v,u)}$.
+The weights for temporal edges can be defined arbitrarily or, \eg, to balance the overall impact of the spatial and temporal edges, as discussed in Section~\ref{sec:az-test}.